On Tuesday, October 28, the Board of Education passed a $130.5 million balanced budget for the 2014-15 school year.

 Total expenditures for the District have decreased a total of 2.0% over the past 4 years.
 During the same period of time, the inflation rate has increased a total of 8.8%.

-The Board of Education also certified the tax levy in the amount of $39,092,366, which is a decrease of $364,825 or 0.92% from last year.
+The Board of Education also certified the tax levy in the amount of $40,535,653 which is a 3.7% increase from last year.
 The levy is the amount of revenue the district receives from property taxes.
-This is the second consecutive year the Board of Education was able to decrease in the amount of money from our local taxpayers.
+This increase comes after two years of consecutive decreases in the amount of money from our local taxpayers.

 Student enrollment is also an important factor in determining revenue.
-The official ‘third Friday’ resident enrollment count of the Sheboygan Area School District (SASD) is down only 10 students from last year, to 10,095 students.
-But for revenue purposes, a three year average of resident enrollment is used to determine state aid.
-The three year average enrollment for the Sheboygan Area School District increased 86 students from last year.
-Future enrollment projects show stable to steady enrollment growth.
+The official ‘third Friday’ resident enrollment count of the Sheboygan Area School District (SASD) is up 19 students over last year, to 10,041 students.
+For revenue purposes, a three year average of resident enrollment is used to determine state aid.
+The three year average enrollment for the Sheboygan Area School District increased 81 students from last year.
+Future enrollment projections show stable to steady enrollment growth.

 Property values within the district are also a factor into determining the mill rate.
 The equalized property value of the SASD decreased slightly by 0.33%, which is the sixth consecutive year of decline.

 With an increase in the total levy, the mill rate will increase $0.48 to $12.18 per $1,000 of property value.
 The tax rate means the owner of a home valued at $100,000 would pay about $1,218.
 Please note that mill rates will vary based on your municipality.